Vedanta Limited: Tuticorin Sterlite protests

 In early 2018, thousands of residents of Tuticorin began to protest against the Sterlite plant located in the industrial complex there.
 The protests continued for three months and began to draw the attention of the media as well as local political parties who began to instigate as well as mobilise locals.
 Most of the protests were related to what locals perceived to be pollution from the Sterlite factory.
 The managers of Sterlite countered that there were another four similar plants adjacent to them, and that they were complying with all government regulations.
 There was little equipment, either with the plant or with the government to take actual measurements of the air in the vicinity.
 Sterlite further countered that contrary to the rumours that were being circulated, they did not pump any water from the plant into the sea which lay more than 10 kilometers away.
 In April 2018, the Government of Tamil Nadu placed an order to close down the factory.
 This order was temporarily cancelled by the district collector.

 In May 2018, amidst ongoing protests by thousands of people, matters turned rough one day and the police opened fire on demonstrators.
 The firing killed 13 people and protesters turned violent, burning vehicles and structures.
 Residents say the copper smelter is causing environmental damage.
 Subsequent to the firing, the Tamil Nadu chief minister Palaniswami ordered a judicial inquiry into the shootings but defended the police response.

 Awards

-Vedanta Aluminium received the prestigious recognition of "Indian Affairs India's Most Valuable Aluminum Producing Company of the Year 2018" & Its CEO Abhijit Pati in the category of “Indian Affairs Innovative CEO of the year 2018” at the Satya Brahma iconic 9th Annual India Leadership Conclave 2018 in Mumbai.
+Vedanta Aluminium received the recognition of "Indian Affairs India's Most Valuable Aluminum Producing Company of the Year 2018" & Its CEO Abhijit Pati in the category of "Indian Affairs Innovative CEO of the year 2018" at the Satya Brahma 9th Annual India Leadership Conclave 2018 in Mumbai.